MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 ===================================

 The Graphics Engine features a software implementation for each MicroUI and Drawing libraries drawing.
-These software algorithms:

-* respect the MicroUI GraphicsContext clip,
-* use the current MicroUI GraphicsContext foreground color and optional background color,
+These software algorithms respect the MicroUI GraphicsContext clip and use the current MicroUI GraphicsContext foreground color and optional background color.
-* update the next `Display.flush()`_ dirty area.

 The Graphics Engine provides a header file ``ui_drawing_soft.h`` (emb), and an implementation instance of ``UIDrawing`` that can be retrieved with ``ej.microui.display.LLUIDisplay.getUIDrawerSoftware()`` (sim) to let the VEE Port use these algorithms.
 For instance, a GPU may be able to draw an image whose format is RGB565 but not ARGB1555.